kakoytochelik/1cDriveTestHelper/README.en.md

 1.  **Installation:**
     * Install from [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=AlexeyEremeev.1c-drive-test-helper)
     * Or Extensions View -> "..." -> "Install from VSIX..." -> Select the downloaded/built `.vsix` file.
+    * **Important:** After updating the extension, it's recommended to restart VS Code for all features to work correctly.
 2.  **Configuration:**<br>
     You can access the extension settings through the standard method via general settings or **via the settings button from the Activity Bar panel**.
     * `Enable "Phase Switcher" panel`: toggles the display of the **Phase Switcher section in Activity Bar** (enabled by default)